-Accuracy is tested on a minimum of 150 non-flagged, morphological normal samples for CBC and Diff, and 50 non-flagged samples for Retics.
+Accuracy is tested on a minimum of 150 non-flagged, morphological normal samples for CBC and Diff, and 50 non-flagged samples for Retics analyzed between 10 minutes and 8 hours post venipuncture..
 Distributional abnormal samples should be included.
-NCCLS H20-A criteria should be used in the sample selection and manual differential examination.
+NCCLS H20-A42 criteria should be used in the sample selection and manual differential examination.